raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 * In the `taxHolidays` field Organizer may optionally specify the period during which tax concessions are made for some reason.
 * `escalationClauses` define the rules for the way of monthly payment to be changed on a periodic basis.

-See how the `contractTerms` section should look like:
+Minimal `contractTerms` section should look like this:

 .. code-block:: JSON